djohnston08/dotfiles/README.md

 # Dotfiles

-Personal dotfiles for macOS development environment with Zsh, Neovim, and Hammerspoon configurations optimized for the ZSA Voyager keyboard.
+Cross-platform dotfiles supporting both macOS and Linux environments with Zsh, Neovim, and (on macOS) Hammerspoon configurations optimized for the ZSA Voyager keyboard.

 ## Overview